 In Australia, the term ‘parental responsibility’ is preferred over the term ‘custody.’
-According to the Family Law Act 1975, parental responsibility is defined as follows: –
+According to the Family Law Act 1975, explains parental responsibility as follows:

 “Parental responsibility in relation to the child means all the duties, powers, responsibilities, and authority which, by law, parents have in relation to children.”